ahmedkotb3/dicord-clone/README.md

-# You can see live version o that link
+# You can see live version on that link

 https://discord-clone-3746e.web.app/